xidruk/computer-networking/docs/subnet_mask.md

 - **Network address = the neighborhood.**
 - **Gateway = the road out of town.**

-> **Beginner’s takeaway:** The subnet mask is not a second IP—it’s a pattern that divides the 32 bits of your address into “this part is the network” and “this part is me.”
+> **Beginner’s takeaway:** The subnet mask is not a second IP it’s a pattern that divides the 32 bits of your address into “this part is the network” and “this part is me.”
 > **Veteran’s reflection:** Every route table, ACL, and firewall rule rests on the humble AND operation.
 Behind every network design lies binary arithmetic in disguise.

 ---